rstol/romeostoll.com/_pages/about.md

 ---

 ## Me in 10 seconds
-I’ve been a DJ, entrepreneur, and football player.
+I’ve been a DJ, entrepreneur, and [backpacker](/gallery).

-I’m an ETH MTEC student, programmer, and explorer.
+I’m an [ETH MTEC student](/cv), [coder](/github), and explorer of different point of views.

 Swiss native, I live in Zürich.

 ## What am I doing now?

-studying, finishing old projects, and learning new hobbies…
+studying at ETH Zürich, finishing projects, and learning new hobbies…

 Sometimes, I'm in exploration mode, listening, reading, trying new experiences, and taking in new information.